 The architect for the Paul Weise Building was Alexander Chadbourne Eschweiler.
-Drawings for the building are housed at the Wisconsin Architectural Archive housed at Milwaukee Central Library.
+Drawings for the building are in the collection of the Wisconsin Architectural Archive housed at Milwaukee Central Library.

 Alexander Chadbourne Eschweiler (August 10, 1865 - June 12, 1940) was born in Boston, Massachusetts, the son of German mining engineer Carl Ferdinand Eschweiler and Hannah Lincoln Chadbourne who was from an old New England family and born in Maine.
 Alexander's boyhood was spent in Michigan's Upper Peninsula copper country.